ErzhanAb/password-generator/README.md

 # Password Generator

 ## 📌 Description
 This is a simple Python program that generates secure passwords based on user-defined criteria.
 The user can specify the number of passwords, length, and character types to include.
+Additionally, the generated passwords can be saved to a file.

 ## 🚀 Features
 - Generate multiple passwords at once